Solstice-class cruise ship: Exterior design

 The Solstice class exterior styling was by yacht designer Martin Francis.
 The original renderings for the Solstice class was to have powder blue upper decks and funnels.
 Because Celebrity uses dark blue as a trademark on their ships, the powder blue was subsequently changed to dark blue.
 The lead vessel, Celebrity Solstice, carries the original concept and design for the class, such as twin funnels with a small "X" on the front funnel and a large "X" on the railings of the hump staterooms.
 Several months after her service, the "X" logo on the railings were seen by Celebrity as a design flaw.
 Due to this, the "X" logo on the railings was removed from Celebrity Equinox and Celebrity Eclipse and from future Solstice-class ships.
 In order to compensate, the small "X" on the front funnel was enlarged on ships following Celebrity Solstice.

+When originally delivered, all five ships carried white hulls.
+Each ship was later individually repainted to Celebrity's present dark-blue livery.
+Celebrity Equinox and Celebrity Silhouette received their new hull colour as part of their respective Celebrity Revolution dry docks, in June 2019 and early 2020.
+Celebrity Eclipse and Celebrity Reflection, by contrast, were repainted in smaller, standalone refits separate from their later Celebrity Revolution overhauls: Eclipse's repaint took place ahead of her April 2021 Revolution refit, while Reflection's occurred during an October 2022 dry dock at Chantier Naval de Marseille, France, four months before her Revolution refit in February 2023.
+By January 2026, Celebrity Solstice had also received the dark-blue livery, though no specific date for her repaint could be identified in available sources.

+Refurbishments

+Celebrity Revolution

+Between 2019 and 2023, all five Solstice-class ships underwent "Celebrity Revolution," a $500 million fleet-wide refurbishment programme shared with several of Celebrity's older Millennium-class ships.
+Celebrity Equinox was the first Solstice-class ship refurbished, completing her dry dock in June 2019, followed by Celebrity Silhouette in early 2020, Celebrity Eclipse in April 2021, Celebrity Solstice that October, and Celebrity Reflection, the last of the class to be revamped, in February 2023.

+Celebrity Revolution introduced The Retreat, Celebrity's signature suite-class enclave with its own sundeck, lounge, and restaurant, across the renovated ships.
+Solstice gained a new private retreat sundeck.
+Moreover, on at least two ships, Equinox and Solstice, the pre-existing Michael's Club lounge was redesigned and renamed the Retreat Lounge as part of this change.
+Reporting on the current status of this venue aboard Eclipse, Silhouette, and Reflection is inconsistent, and available sources do not clearly establish whether those three retain the Michael's Club name today.